Top 9 Google Analytics Metrics for Marketers to Track

 Dimensions are the attributes that are used to describe the metrics.
 Dimensions are the characteristics of your visitors, while metrics are measurable numbers.
 In Google Analytics reports, dimensions are expressed by non-numerical values in rows.

-- What are the four scope levels available for dimensions and metrics in Google Analytics?
+What four scope levels are available for dimensions and metrics in Google Analytics?